Gross to Net Salary Calculator

 What is the difference between gross and net salary?

 Gross salary is your total earnings before any deductions.
-Net salary — sometimes called "take-home pay" — is what you actually receive after income tax, social security contributions, and other mandatory deductions are subtracted.
+Net salary (take-home pay) is what you receive after income tax, social security contributions, and other mandatory deductions are subtracted.

 Which deductions are calculated?

-The calculator includes employee-side income tax (using the current progressive brackets for each country) and mandatory employee social insurance contributions such as pension, health, and unemployment insurance.
+The calculator includes employee-side income tax (using current progressive brackets per country) and mandatory employee social insurance contributions such as pension, health, and unemployment insurance.
 Employer-side contributions are not shown.

-Why does the net salary differ so much between countries?
+Why does net salary differ so much between countries?

-Each country has its own income tax structure (flat or progressive rates, tax-free thresholds, credits) and different rates for social insurance.
-For example, Lithuania has a combined employee social rate of 19.5%, while Ukraine is 23% (18% income tax + 5% military levy).
+Each country has its own income tax structure (flat or progressive, tax-free thresholds, credits) and different social insurance rates.
+For example, Lithuania has a combined employee rate of ~19.5%, Germany ~35–40%, while Ukraine is ~23% (18% income tax + 5% military levy).

 Is the calculation exact?

-The results are a close approximation for a single employee with no special deductions.
-Local or regional taxes (e.g. US state income tax, German church tax), employment-specific deductions, or tax credits for children and dependants are not included.
+Results are a close approximation for a single employee with no special deductions.
+US state income tax, German church tax, tax credits for children and dependants are not included.
+For exact figures, consult your payroll or HR department.